Contact the Governor

 The Board consists of five members appointed by the Governor who are New Mexico residents.
 Three members of the board shall be massage therapists and two members shall be public members who have not been licensed and have no financial interest, either direct or indirect, in the profession of massage therapy.

-The Governor seeks to appoint two public members to the Massage Therapy Board.
+The Governor seeks to appoint one public member to the Massage Therapy Board.

 Interested persons should apply using the link below.